EdRev 2017 Keynote

 College Support Options for the LD Student: A Panel Presentation

-Lorraine Heitell, facilitator
+Lorraine Heitell, facilitator, with panelists:

 The goal of this panel is to expose parents of high school age students with the potential to go to college about support options available, helping them to understand what services each program provides, how they act to help a student to succeed in college, and what criteria to consider in determining which program is the best fit for an LD student.
 Each speaker will provide an overview of their program, and then parents and students will have the opportunity to ask questions.